40 Years and 40 Reasons to Visit The Genesee Country Village & Museum

 12. Hops Harvest Fest

 Since the Village features its own brewery and grows their own heirloom gardens, of course they also grow their own hops.
-To celebrate the harvest visitors are invited to join the festivities including hands-on hop-picking, beer tasting at the brewery, cooking demonstrations, a craft beer and chocolate pairing, barrel rolling and sack races, a hops party dance, and more.
+To celebrate the harvest, visitors are invited to join the festivities including hands-on hop-picking, beer tasting at the brewery, cooking demonstrations, a craft beer and chocolate pairing, barrel rolling and sack races, German food and crafts, and a hops dance party.

 This special steak and lobster dinner event is a major fund-raising event for the museum.
 Buy your tickets in advance for this unique dining experience in the historic village